ammarlakis/deployment-core/README.md

      my-app:
    ```

-   - The `values` list can contain environment-specific overrides.
+   - One can define additional per release configuration for environment-specific overrides.
+For example, adding hooks or dependencies on other releases.
+Refer to [helmfile documentation](https://helmfile.readthedocs.io/en/latest/#configuration) for release spec definition.
    - This enables the release only for this environment.

 3. **(Optional) Add custom values and secrets**